Obscure2020/DiffusionTricks/Readme.md

 # Diffusion Tricks Project

-Currently being worked on by Joey Sodergren and Akash (extend name?).
+Currently being worked on by Joey Sodergren and Akash Prasad.
 More description to be added later.

 ## Initial Setup
 To set up the python virtual environment and download the SDXL model weights for this project, perform the following sequence of steps.